merci10/jsFloatingNav/README.md

-#getting start
+# getting start

-1.npm install
+1. npm install
-2.npm start
+2. npm start
-3.access to *http://localhost:8000* on your blowser
+3. access to *http://localhost:8000* on your blowser